Induction and probation

 Please visit the New Staff Induction web page for further information.

-All new staff at the University are appointed with probationary period.
+All new staff at the University are appointed with a probationary period.
 When a new member of staff is appointed there is an expectation and belief that the individual is capable of performing their duties to a satisfactory standard.
 This will be reviewed over an appropriate timescale which varies for different staff groups.

 Please use the links below for the Contractual Probation Procedure and Contractual Probation Review Form.